sonicprod/raspi-mame-appliance/_staging/home/pi/README.txt

 For Windows systems, use: \\arcade\data
 For Linux systems,   use: smb://arcade/data

-Open the "roms" folder, then add or remove the ROMs of your choice.
+Open the "roms" folder under the "mame" folder, then add or remove the ROMs of your choice.

 As soon as you add a new ROM, the system will automatically download the corresponding artwork files (if Internet connectivity is available).
 As soon as you remove/delete an existing ROM from the roms folder, the system will automatically delete the corresponding artwork files to make free space.